MightyPancake/QIK/README.md

-# qik
+# QIK
-QIK - An easy to learn, fast and general use dynamically typed language with no keywords!
+An easy to learn, fast and general use dynamically typed language with no keywords!